roboconf/roboconf.github.io/en/developer-guide/occi-model.md

 This diagram may look ugly.
 Let's detail it a little bit.

+* An application and an application template share common properties.
+* An application is always created from a template.
-* An application always has a graph.
+* An application template always has a graph.
 * An application may have any number of root instances.
 * Facets and components are types.